Difference Between Microprocessor Vs Microcontroller

 Connectivity Differences

 The microcontroller also comes with all required connectivity peripherals.
-When I use the term ” Required” what that means is that you won’t be having any option to add later any peripherals if you need to.
+When I use the term ” Required” what that means is that you won’t have any option to add later any peripherals if you need to.
 That limits the flexibility.
-Ideally, microcontroller connectivity interfaces are not designed to handle high input-output and high amount of data transfer.
+Ideally, microcontroller connectivity interfaces are not designed to handle high input-output and high amounts of data transfer.

 Power consumption difference

-As I already said that microprocessor needs all peripherals to be assembled.
-All peripherals need different voltage power rail which leads to more power consumption.
+As I already said the microprocessor needs all peripherals to be assembled.
+All peripherals need different voltage power rails which leads to more power consumption.

 In a microcontroller-based system, all peripherals are integrated and act as a single chip.
-So ideally a microcontroller consume less power compare to a microprocessor
+So ideally a microcontroller consumes less power compared to a microprocessor

 Application differences